 The Importance of Knowing the Difference

 Now, distinguishing between a milk allergy and lactose intolerance is crucial.
-An allergy can be severe and involves the immune system, whereas lactose intolerance is generally less severe and involves the digestive system.
+An allergy can be severe and involves multiple body systems, including the immune system and the digestive system.
+Lactose intolerance is generally less severe, involving only the digestive system.
 It’s like comparing apples and oranges; they might seem similar but are quite different.

 Knowing the difference helps in giving the right care and ensuring our little ones are getting the right nutrition.